-A worn-down bearing will eventually cause too much friction on the motor, and could permanently damage it.
-Our professionals will quickly and accurately replace these bearings in order to save your motor and prevent more damage later on down the road.
+A worn-down bearing will eventually cause too much friction on the motor, and could permanently damage it, as well as cause issues in other vital systems, such as your compressor, condenser and condenser fan as well as impact airflow and performance.
+Our professional HVAC technicians will quickly and accurately replace these bearings in order to save your blower motor and prevent more damage down the road.

-This is another indication of a possible motor problem.
-The most common cause of this sound is a motor that’s accumulated too much dust and debris, or has lost too much lubrication over time.
-Again, this is a normal part of AC wear and tear (and something we check for during maintenance).
+Grinding or squealing noise is another indication of a possible fan motor problem.
+The most common cause of this sound is a motor that’s accumulated too much dust and debris, or has lost too much lubrication over time, causing a noisy air conditioner.
+Again, this is a normal part of AC wear and tear (and a likely cause we check for during maintenance).
 However, it should never be ignored.

-Additionally, if the noise is accompanied by an acrid smell coming from the vents, it’s an almost definite sign that your motor is already overheating.
+Additionally, if the noise is accompanied by an acrid smell coming from the ductwork, it’s an almost definite sign that your motor is already overheating and that humming noise is going to go from an inconvenience to needing an AC repair company.
 Be sure to turn off your air conditioner right away, and give our professionals a call.

 This may seem like a minor problem, and in some cases it can be.
 Take, for instance, a loose cabinet door.
 You can resolve this by yourself, with nothing more than a few twists of a screwdriver.

 It could also, however, be the sign of something more serious.
-You could have loose AC components being knocked around in your blower fan, or bent fan blades.
-It might even be that your AC system’s cabinet is coming loose from the foundation, or you could have damage to your ducts.
+You could have loose parts of AC components being knocked around in your blower fan, or bent fan blades, a wearing fan belt, deteriorated isolation feet, or more.
+It might even be that your AC system’s cabinet is coming loose from the foundation, or you could have damage to your ductwork.
 If you’re ever in doubt about what a certain sound means for your air conditioner, the best thing you can do is call in a pro.

-Both of these sounds indicate a detrimental problem for your air conditioner—a refrigerant leak.
+Both of these sounds, bubbling and hissing noise, indicate a detrimental problem for your air conditioner—a refrigerant leak.
+When your air conditioner makes cool air, refrigerant is a major part of that.
 Refrigerant is not meant to leave your air conditioning system, despite the common misconception that air conditioners consume refrigerant.
 Alas, it is not a fuel—it is regularly recycled throughout the air conditioner’s lifespan.
 Well, ideally it is, anyway.

 If your system is losing refrigerant, it means there is a leak that must be accurately located and repaired.
 Without repairs, you could find yourself facing a completely broken down air conditioner in a matter of months or sooner.